tasal9/ZamAI/Google-Summer-of-Code-Ideas.md

 These projects may require familiarity with C, Makefiles, Lua or VimL ("Vim script").

 [Neovim](https://neovim.io/) is a text editor based on Vim.
 One of the [project goals](https://neovim.io/charter/) is to encourage hacking and collaboration.
-We've done a lot of work to reduce friction for new contributors.
-For example, building the project from source is a single command:
+We've done a lot of work to reduce friction for new contributors, for example you can easily build the project by just running `make` which also automatically downloads dependencies.

-    make

 Documentation for Neovim developers is here: https://neovim.io/doc/user/develop.html